Because clarity isn’t corporate — it’s human.

 A change communication framework is a structured method for planning, delivering, and measuring how information about organizational change is shared — across leaders, teams, and channels.
 An effective framework defines the story, the rhythm, and the proof that understanding has actually landed.

-The Clarity Framework is a change communication method developed by Ana Magana.
-It’s built on five principles — diagnose, define, design, deliver, and measure (DDDD&M) — to help organizations translate complex change into clear, human communication.
-Unlike traditional change management models, it focuses on meaning over compliance.
+The Clarity Framework is a change communication methodology developed by Ana Magana.
+It’s built on five principles — Diagnose, Define, Design, Deliver, and Measure — to help organizations translate complex change into clear, human communication.
+Unlike traditional change management models, it focuses on meaning over compliance and understanding over output.

 Because people don’t resist change — they resist confusion.
 Most communication efforts focus on volume: more emails, more meetings, more content.
 What’s missing is a clear, consistent narrative that people can actually understand and repeat.
 Clarity fixes that.